 When the ATF receives the Form 4 they will;

-2. Conduct an extensive background check on the individual, trust or legal entity.
-This takes a very long time.
+- Conduct an extensive background check on the individual, trust, or legal entity.

-4. If approved, AFT issues the "stamp" and affixes it to the Form 4.
+- If approved, the ATF issues the "stamp" and affixes it to one of the copies of the Form 4.

-This process usually takes approximately SEVEN (7) MONTHS.
+- This process usually takes approximately NINE (9) MONTHS.
 See current real-time user data provided by NFA Tracker.

 The Act makes certain conduct a criminal offense, in relation to engaging in business as a manufacturer, importer, or dealer with respect to NFA firearms without having registered or paid a Special Occupational Tax (SOT);